code-hunger/MSc-Notes/Financial Maths Basics.typ

 #remark[
 I find this phrasing illuminating, because by @value-is-mart-transform we know that self-financing strategies of zero initial value, when applied on martingale prices, act like martingale transforms.
-And here on the left side we have exactly such strategies, and on the right side - the mean of martingale transforms.
+And here on the left side we have exactly such strategies, and on the right side - martingale transforms of the prices.
 ]

-In fact, can we rewrite the RHS in terms of portfolio value then?
+In fact, can we rewrite the right side in terms of portfolio values then?

 Also notice that $tS^0$ is constant, so trivially $H martra tS^j = 0$ and the condition on the right side matters only for $j>0$.
 This is why in the proof in the book, instead of self-financing